jacobedmonds/billionaires-eda/README.md

 ---

 ## Project Context
-This was a team-based course project completed for STOR 320 at UNC–Chapel Hill.
+This was a team-based course project completed for STOR 320 (Data Science) at UNC–Chapel Hill.

 ## My Contributions
 - Proposed and refined the core research questions guiding the exploratory analysis